 WHAT IS A NOMINAL CHRISTIAN?

 The word “nominal” means, “in name only.”
-Therefore nominal Christians are Christians in name only, but yet their life, their fruits, their works (even the things they do in secret) is contrary to the word of God even though they bear the name “Christian”.
+Therefore nominal Christians are Christians in name only, but yet their life, their fruits, their true inner beliefs, their works (even the things they do in secret) is unrepentant & contrary to the word of God even though they bear the name “Christian”.
 Nominal Christians will know exactly how to act “Christian” or “religious” outwardly, but either in secret or because of false indoctrination or self-deception, they will be living a life that is hypocritical, deceptive and rebellious against God and His word.

-In summary, a nominal Christian can also be defined as a person who may be religious, but yet is not godly because he/she does not genuinely demonstrate the character and values of God.
+In summary, a nominal Christian can also be defined as a person who may behave religiously, but yet he is a false or hypocrite who does not walk or believe in the salvation that God offers by grace through faith in Jesus Christ (Ephesians 2:8,9).

 It is very important to note that the word of God regards nominal Christians in the same category as unbelievers and not as genuine born again Christians.